-In this paper, we managed to transform one such relativistic \(\sigma\)-model, the \(SU(N)\times SU(N)\) principal chiral field into a finite set of NLIEs, by solving its finite \(\L\) Y-system in terms of wronskian determinants of a finite number of Q-functions and parameterizing these Q-functions by \(N-1\) densities correcting their large \(\L\) asymptotics to any finite \(\L\).
+In this paper, we managed to transform the finite volume spectral problem for one such relativistic \(\sigma\)-model, the \(SU(N)\times SU(N)\) principal chiral field into a finite set of NLIEs.
+It was achieved by solving the underlying finite \(\L\) Y-system in terms of Wronskian determinants of a finite number of Q-functions and parameterizing these Q-functions by \(N-1\) densities correcting their large \(\L\) asymptotics to any finite \(\L\).

-Generalizes the analytic and numerical results of \cite{Gromov:2008gj} to \(N\geq 2\), and we could numerically check, at least when \(N=2, 3\), that this procedures solves the \(Y\)-system, and enables to compute energies for a wide range of lengths \(\L\), compatible with the UV conformal limit and the IR finite size (L\"uscher) corrections.
-On the way, we conjectured the natural generalization of the energy formula for excited states for the \(U(1)\) at finite \(\L\), to \(N\geq 2\).
+Our work generalizes the analytic and numerical results of \cite{Gromov:2008gj} to \(N\geq 2\), and we could numerically check, at least when \(N=2, 3\), that this procedures solves the \(Y\)-system, and enables to compute energies for a wide range of lengths \(\L\), compatible with the UV conformal limit and the IR finite size (L\"uscher) corrections.
+On the way, we conjectured a natural generalization of the energy formula for excited states for the \(U(1)\) at finite \(\L\), to \(N\geq 2\).
 This generalization appears to be unexpectedly non-trivial and looks different for even and odd \(N\).
 The question of definition of the energy formula for excited states deserves a better understanding and hopefully the eventual derivation.

 The analysis was done for \(U(1)\) sector states, and it certainly can and should be generalized to any excited state, as was done in \cite{Gromov:2008gj} for \(N= 2\).
-To do this, one will have to understand the asymptotic terms, and the structure of zeroes.
-In particular some extra zeroes would appear, which might affect the way the energy is computed by contour manipulation.
-Apart from that, the main difference with \(U(1)\) sector would be that for non-symmetric states (i.e. when \(Y_{a,s}\neq Y_{a,-s}\)), it would be necessary to introduce \(N-1\) densities for the right wing and \(N-1\) densities for the left wing.
-One would have to write \eqref{eq:YcentralR} as \(2(N-1)\) different equations, by writing the left hand side either as \(\frac{T_{1,1}^{(R)}T_{1,-1}^{(R)}}{T_{2,0}^{(R)}T_{0,0}^{(R)}}\) or as \(\frac{T_{1,1}^{(L)}T_{1,-1}^{(L)}}{T_{2,0}^{(L)}T_{0,0}^{(L)}}\).
-But a similar approach based on the wronskian solution of Y-system should a priori still enable us to compute the energies of these states.
+To do this, one will have to understand the asymptotic terms and the structure of zeroes.
+In particular, some extra zeroes should appear in Y-functions which might affect the way the energy is computed by contour manipulation.
+Apart from that, the main difference with \(U(1)\) sector should be that for non-symmetric states (i.e. when \(Y_{a,s}\neq Y_{a,-s}\)), it will be necessary to introduce \(N-1\) densities for the right wing and \(N-1\) densities for the left wing.
+One would have to write \eqref{eq:YcentralR} as \(2(N-1)\) different equations, by writing the left-hand side either as \(\frac{T_{1,1}^{(R)}T_{1,-1}^{(R)}}{T_{2,0}^{(R)}T_{0,0}^{(R)}}\) or as \(\frac{T_{1,1}^{(L)}T_{1,-1}^{(L)}}{T_{2,0}^{(L)}T_{0,0}^{(L)}}\).
+Our approach based on the Wronskian solution of Y-system should a priori still enable us to compute the energies of these states.